jadjoubran/laravel5-angular-material-starter/readme.md

 <a name="planned_features"></a>
 ## Planned features

+- move routes. and main.js to correct locations
 - choose between JWT (disable CSRF) or not (enable CSRF) (or just add it to installation)
 - automate tests
 - Make sure that all features have been documented (jshint, jscs)